stormpath/stormpath-passport-express-sample/README.md

 * If user is false then there was as problem with the username or password, re-render the login page and pass the error info to the view

-* Otherwise, call `req.logIn` to set the user on the seeion and redirect to the home page
+* Otherwise, call `req.logIn` to set the user on the session and redirect to the home page

 ---